adedomin/CSC311-game-design/_posts/2015-04-28-Current Game Status, Testing Done, Known Issues.md

 I confirmed that the login activity properly uploads the information by querying the table for the entered user.

-The results are properly sent back since the game use to send a toast with the values added
+The results are properly sent back since the game sent a toast with the values added

 Node Capture
 ============